MealCraft/PSPDFKit/hiring_manager_msg.md

 ├── hiring_manager_msg.md

 ├── k8s
-    ├── # My kubernetes deployment file in RAW goodness ├── # Limited experience in Kustomize and Helm but excited to learn ├── # and next logical step
-│   ├── deployment.yaml
+│   ├── # My kubernetes deployment file in RAW goodness │   ├── # Limited experience in Kustomize and Helm but excited to learn │   └── # and next logical step for more fancy k8s file deployment │   ├── deployment.yaml
 │   ├── ingressroute.yaml
 │   └── services.yaml